 Taking the extra step to disinfect our space is important for my peace of mind.

 Dish Soap – Wait… isn’t one of the nice things about vacation is that you don’t have to do the dishes?
 Well, my family all travel with our own reusable water bottles so they need to be properly cleaned daily.
 I typically carry a small amount of dish soap in a travel container but recently saw a new idea (tip below) when browsing cruise Facebook Groups and Pages.
-(Speaking of, please consider joining the Finding Jillian Blog Cruise Crew on Facebook.
-We have a great time!)
+(Speaking of, please consider checking out Finding Jillian on Facebook.

 Tip: Take an inexpensive sponge and cut it into cubes.
 Add a small amount of dish soap and allow to air dry.
 Then, store in a ziplock.
 Use one pre-soaped cube to clean your water bottle.
 No liquids to carry on so you can pack light for your cruise!